Dinner recipes, ideas for meals

 - Herbed White Bean and Sausage Stew (via Melissa Clark, New York Times)

 - A hearty stew using dry beans without presoaking.
-We have been able to cut the 3-hour simmering time by making this dish in our pressure cooker.
+We have been able to cut the 3-hour simmering time by

 - Maple-Sage Roasted Pork Tenderloin (via Cooking Light)